apify/actor-whitepaper/pages/ACTOR_FILE.md

   // If true, it indicates the Actor uses the Standby mode.
   "usesStandbyMode": true,
+  // Link to OpenAPI schema for the Standby web server API "standbySchemaOpenAPI": "./standby-openapi.json",

   // Optional min and max memory for running this Actor "minMemoryMbytes": 128,